AleksandarKostovic/Matrix-MAC-Unit/README.md

 Generally MAC units are the base of DSP's like FIR filters.

-However to do calculation of Convolutional Neural Networks(CNNs), the matrix ability has to be added to the design.
+However to do calculation of Deep Neural Networks(DNNs), the matrix ability has to be added to the design.

 The design supports 4 X 4 size matrixes that are standard size in deep neural network.
 The reason why the design is 8-bit is that for deep learning computation hardware needs to be 8-bit in width at least.
 Bit width can be changd by changing the number 8 in code for anything suitable.
 The code is